 The volatility of the last year as a consequence of the pandemic and the growth of ecommerce has been a struggle for both shippers and carriers to deal with.
-A money-losing freight division aside, UPS is clearly still finding its way from a pricing standpoint — as its 18 rate change announcements since last March indicate.
+A money-losing UPS freight division aside, they are clearly still finding its way from a pricing standpoint — as its 18 rate change announcements since last March indicate.

 UPS is a company that provides great service.
 Shippers need UPS, and right now, the carrier might need you more.